Report: The Criminalization of Private Debt (ACLU 2018)

 In the Access to Justice space, design thinking practices from the technology space are increasingly embraced to improve the way people access legal services and to improve and simplify the processes themselves.

-The Judicial Council of California, with support from the Public Welfare Foundation, produced a nine minute video that shares how triage and self-help services through San Francisco's Access Center can address civil justice needs.
+The Judicial Council of California, with support from the Public Welfare Foundation, produced a nine minute video about the San Francisco's Access Center that explains what a self-help center is and how it provides triage and self-help services to

 Triage Working Group: Making Logic Trees - Rules of Thumb

-VA Legal Aid Society's New Online Triage System Dramatically Realigns Staff Resources to Increase Service to Eligible Clients (News 2016)
+News: VA Legal Aid Society's New Online Triage System Dramatically Realigns Staff Resources to Increase Service to Eligible Clients (VA Legal Aid 2016)

 Pittsburgh Court Doubles the Number of Self-Represented Litigants Served In First Three Months With No-Cost Reengineering Initiative (News 2016)

-On the page, the NCSC provides resources for court personnel who contemplate triage through the lens of case management, which is a critical step towards simplification.
+On the page, the NCSC provides resources for court personnel who contemplate triage through the lens of case management, which is a critical step towards simplification, use their search feature for "triage".

 Article: Triage - A Vital Tool to Increase Access to Justice (Boyle 2013)